souvik0306/computer-vision/README.md

 In the code I have included this feature for both [`Videos`](https://github.com/souvik0306/computer-vision/blob/master/Face%20Detection%20over%20Image.py) and [`Images`](https://github.com/souvik0306/computer-vision/blob/master/Face%20Detection%20over%20Image.py).

+As per the video the Image Code was only capable of detecting faces over a single image at a time, so after a bit of tweaking and scrabling through StackOverflow I devised a method to iteratre over all the images in a given folder using the [`os`](https://docs.python.org/3/library/os.html) library.
+Now the code is capable to iterating over all the images in a directory and prints a subsequent match-percentage as well.

 For this following repository I have made use of some amazing resources -

 1. OpenCV Course by freeCodeCamp.org - [YouTube](https://www.youtube.com/watch?v=oXlwWbU8l2o&ab_channel=freeCodeCamp.org)